All Episodes

 We are training Europe to sit back and wait for the United States because we're way too jumpy to start spending on other people's issues.

-And and this is an outrage.
+And this is an outrage.

-And the American people should call their representatives and demand that we vote on this in the new Congress, since we have elected leadership.
+And the American people should call their representatives and demand that we vote on this in the new Congress since we have elected leadership.

 We have new elected leaders that are just waiting to be sworn in.